 - Demonstrates knowledge of one’s own discipline-specific practice standards and guidelines.

 - Demonstrates awareness of other disciplines’ practice standards and guidelines for early childhood intervention.

 - Learns from, with, and about all team members within an interprofessional collaborative practice framework.

-- Uses self-reflection and professional development to stay current in evidenced based disciplinary and interdisciplinary practices.
+- Uses self-reflection and professional development to stay in evidenced-based disciplinary and interdisciplinary practices.

 - Uses collaborative consultation practices when working with service providers and families.

-- Mentors, teaches and provides performance feedback and reflective supervision to other service providers.
+- Mentors teach and provide performance feedback and reflective supervision to other service providers.

-- Demonstrates disciplinary and interdisciplinary leadership skills during service delivery, program administration, and systems level work.
+- Demonstrates disciplinary and interdisciplinary leadership skills at the service delivery, program administration, and systems level of early childhood intervention.